learn-co-students/ruby-music-library-cli-v-000/README.md

 ## Overview

 The goal of this project is to build a version of Tic Tac Toe with 0, 1, and 2 player modes.
+What is the point of Tic Tac Toe with zero players?
+Let me explain more.

-A 0 player game has two computer players playing against each other with no interaction from the user.
+  - A 0 player game has two computer players playing against each other with no interaction from the user.

-A 1 player game has a human playing against a computer.
+  - A 1 player game has a human playing against a computer.

-A 2 player game has two human players.
+  - A 2 player game has two human players.

 You'll be implementing Tic Tac Toe using multiple objects that relate and collaborate, including separate classes for Human players and Computer players.

-You will also have to program some sort of artificial intelligence or logic for the computer player to make a move.
+The computer player class will have some sort of artificial intelligence or logic to make move decisions.
+Finally, you'll wrap all of this up in a Command Line Interface.

-You will also build a CLI to execute your program and start the game.

 ## Group Project Instructions

 *Instructions for how to work on a Group Project with Learn*

-*Advice on how to work together*
+### Some Hints on Working Together

+Working on a software project with another person is not something to be taken lightly.
+While you are a fantastic coder solo, software development is a collaborative activity.
+Just like anything else, there is skill in collaborating on code.
+In the end, collaborating with another person boils down to three different styles:

-Pair - Pair the entire time working linearly together Pass - 1 person does 1 requirement and then the next person does the next one Parallel - work on different parts at the same time by agreeing on interfaces and stubs and meeting in the middle
+  - Pair - Pair the entire time working linearly together
+  - Pass - 1 person does 1 requirement and then the next person does the next one
+  - Parallel - work on different parts at the same time by agreeing on interfaces and stubs and meeting in the middle
-- one person does board and player human
+    - Person A does board and player human
-- one person does game expecting a working board and player with stubs?
+    - Person B does game expecting a working board and player with stubs?
-- one person does computer player
+    - Person A person does computer player
-- join on ai
+    - Work together on the AI (It's hard)

-Switch around, start with pairing, then do pass, then try parallel.

-*Work together, don't just solve the entire thing yourself, you have to learn to work with other people of all skill levels.
-Treat your partners the way you want to be treated when you join a team.*

-*CoC: Be nice to each other, any harassment will not be tolerated*
+Remember!
+The goal at The Flatiron School is not to do, it is to *learn*.
+Make sure you have worked in all three styles of collaboration.
+We want you to learn how the different styles works, and make sure that together you and your partner understand every part of the code.

 ## Requirements

-- Passing domain model tests.
+  - Passing Unit Tests
   - 0, 1 or 2 player Tic Tac Toe.
   - Command Line Interface
   - Computer AI

 ## Instructions